Commercial pilot career opportunities

 and airline placements

-From the moment you learn how to become a commercial pilot with L3Harris Airline Academy, our focus is on your career opportunities as a pilot: achieving your first job as a Co-Pilot with a world-class airline.
+From the moment you learn how to become a commercial pilot with L3Harris Airline Academy, our focus is on your career opportunities as a pilot: We are here to support you with finding airline placements and achieving your first job as a Co-Pilot with a world-class airline.
 The advantages of being a pilot are endless, from travelling the world, benefits for you and the whole family to challenging yourself daily and constantly learning.

 Working as a pilot

-As an aspiring commercial airline pilot, your career in aviation will begin once you have secured your licence.
-You’ll initially start your career as a First Officer, second-in-command to the airline Captain who has overall responsibility for the flight and the safety of both crew and passengers onboard.
+As an aspiring commercial airline pilot, you will begin your career after pilot school, once you have secured your licence.
+You’ll initially start your airline pilot career as a First Officer, second-in-command to the airline Captain who has overall responsibility for the flight and the safety of both crew and passengers onboard.

-Once you gain greater experience and complete more flying hours, you’ll progress into the role of a Senior First Officer where any flying limitations begin to be lifted.
+Once you gain greater pilot work experience and complete more flying hours, you’ll progress in your commercial pilot career into the role of a Senior First Officer where any flying limitations begin to be lifted.

-After gaining further substantial experience as a Senior First Officer, you can consider applying for a Captain's role or look to progress your pilot career further by flying for a larger aircraft.
+After gaining further substantial pilot work experience as a Senior First Officer, you can consider applying for a Captain's role or look to progress your airline pilot career further by flying for a larger aircraft.

-Your work environment changes constantly as your flight times, weather conditions and the colleagues you work with vary from flight-to-flight.
+As with all pilot careers, your work environment changes constantly because your flight times, weather conditions and the colleagues you work with vary from flight-to-flight.
 What remains constant, however, is as a pilot you are responsible for all preparations prior to the flight.
 This means you will inspect the aircraft, get a weather briefing and perform calculations as well as make sure all navigation systems are set before the flight.

 Our L3Harris pilot training is designed to fully prepare you for the incredible airline pilot career that lies ahead.
-With more than 40 years heritage in pilot training and a dedicated placement team to secure your role as a pilot, you couldn’t be in safer hands than with L3Harris Airline Academy.
+With more than 40 years heritage in pilot training and a dedicated airline placements team to help you secure a pilot job in Europe or the UK, you couldn’t be in safer hands than with L3Harris Airline Academy.

-The costs associated with pilot training can vary depending on the programme you choose.
+You might be wondering what pathway to take to begin your lucrative airline pilot career.
 Our L3Harris Airline Academy offers a variety of exceptional pilot training programmes.
 These include our Integrated ATPL course, our Modular ATPL courses, and our combined pilot training programme and University degree - BSc(Hons) Aviation - Pilot Programme.
+Our world-class programmes will equip you with the necessary qualifications, training and pilot work experience you need to soar in your commercial pilot career.

 We understand that getting a pilot licence is a commitment, both financially and personally.
 That's why it's important to us that you find the right programme for your future career path as a pilot and that you understand the costs and funding of each pilot training course.